RUDRAMADHABA/Pencil/README.md

 ***You can go through this link [Pencil](https://gtribe.github.io/pencil/) which contains all the commands and the instructions.***

 ### Additional Information
+* Any change or modification in the code must be done in another **branch**.
+* Branch creating format: yourname#serial-number For example: **biswajit#01**
+* Branch is compulsory so that the main source code remains protected.
+* Later code will be reviewed and merged with the main branch.
-In the file Book1, 0 indicates that the element is not present in the f-block and non-zero numbers indicates that the element is present in the f-block and their serial.
+* In the file Book1, 0 indicates that the element is not present in the f-block and non-zero numbers indicates that the element is present in the f-block and their serial.